 The Aurora Borealis, or the Northern Lights, is one of the most spectacular events in the natural world.
 The problem is, you have to travel to the Arctic Circle in order to see them.
 But if you’re willing and prepared, it makes one of the best photography expeditions anywhere in the world.

-Photo editing has become a vital part of all photography genres, and it’s not different with sky photography.
-Using photo editing software is a great way to add more life and vitality to skies in your images.
+Photo editing has become a vital part of all photography genres, and it’s no different with sky photography.
+Using photo editing software is a great way to add more life and vitality to the skies in your images.
 You can even use software to replace boring skies in photos.

 Adobe Lightroom and Photoshop are the two most popular editing programs.
 But Software like Skylum’s AI-driven Luminar Neo also has excellent sky editing and replacement tools.

-The graduated filter is the best place to start when editing skies, helping you equalize the exposure across the image.
-Skies, especially white clouds, can appear over-exposed and the graduated filter helps to balance it with the rest of the image.
+The Graduated Filter tool is the best place to start when editing skies, helping you equalize the exposure across the image.
+Skies, especially white clouds, can appear overexposed.
+Adjusting the graduated filter helps balance it with the rest of the image.

-Learn more about sky editing in Lightroom in this in-depth article.
+Learn more about editing skies in Lightroom in this in-depth article.

-Adobe Photoshop is one of the best software suites if you want to replace skies in your images.
-Not only does it produce the best, most-convincing results, but the process is also fairly simple.
+Adobe Photoshop is one of the best software suites for replacing skies in your images.
+It produces the best, most convincing results, and the process is also fairly simple.

 Photoshop has a dedicated sky replacement workspace with a catalog of replacement skies.
 The key is finding a new sky that matches the rest of your image.
-It’s important to get the time of day and color pallet correct, otherwise it will be obvious that the sky has been changed.
+It’s important to get the time of day and color palette correct, otherwise it will be obvious that you changed the sky.

-Click this link to see the full step-be-step guide on replacing skies in Photoshop.
+Click this link to read the full step-by-step guide on replacing skies in Photoshop.

-While Photoshop is one of the best applications for sky replacement tools, it is by no means the only one out there.
+While Photoshop is one of the best applications for using a Sky Replacement tool, it is by no means the only one.

 Luminar Neo is a fantastic software suite from Skylum.
 Driven by the power of artificial intelligence, it has one-click solutions to once arduous editing tasks.
 They’ve even streamlined the sky replacement process, making it quick and easy to completely replace a sky.